Which Oat Milk Is The Best? 13 Milks Rated

 Why Oat Milk?

 Coconut milk also has its problems.
-As the demand for coconut milk has grown, this has led to deforestation and the exploitation of workers.
+As the demand for coconut milk has grown, this has led to deforestation and the exploitation of monkeys.
+That may sound surprising, but a PETA investigation found that monkeys were kept chained, abusively trained, and forced to climb trees to pick coconuts that are used to make coconut milk.

-Oats, on the other hand, tend to be grown in cooler climates such as the northern US, Canada, and Europe.
-Therefore, oats are not associated with deforestation in developing countries.
-Oats also require considerably less water than almonds and rice to produce a glass of milk.
+Oats, on the other hand, don’t have the same issues attached to them.
+They tend to be grown in cooler climates such as the northern US, Canada, and Europe.
+This means they don’t tend to be associated with deforestation in developing countries.
+They don’t need as much water to grow, and they definitely don’t require the use of monkeys to harvest them!
+Oats it is.

 Alpro

-I have tried a few of Alpro’s oat milk offerings.
-Their regular oat milk (£1.95 for 1 litre) is too thin and too sweet for my taste.
+I have tried a few of Alpro’s oat milk offerings, and it’s not a winner.
+The Alpro Oat Milk (£2.10 for 1 litre) is too thin and too sweet for my taste.
 I can tolerate it in cereal or porridge, just about.
 However, in tea and coffee, it’s a no-go for me.

-Meanwhile, the Alpro barista oat milk (£2.05 for 1 litre) was way too sweet, and I definitely expected a lot more creaminess to it than what it offered.
+Meanwhile, the Alpro Barista Oat Milk (£2.05 for 1 litre) was way too sweet, and I expected a lot more creaminess to it than what it offered.

 Aldi